ayotech-py/alx-frontend/README.md

 ## The Team

 I happen the be the only one who would work on this project.
-I'm Ajao Malik by name, I'm a graphics designer, a teacher and an upcoming software engineer.
+I'm Ajao Malik by name, I'm a software engineer, a graphics designer and a tutor.
 <br>
 I will be handling the fullstack role in this project.